Web design needs SEO and vice versa - How easy it is to achieve more visibility and traffic

-Keep in mind that scrolling and clicking will be different on a cell phone than on a desktop or tablet - just as we flip through a paperback book differently than an encyclopedia.
-User-friendliness & usability are the buzzwords - Then it's simply a matter of testing out the mobile view for yourself.
+It's important to remember that scrolling and clicking is different on a cell phone than on a desktop or tablet - just as we flip through a paperback book differently than an encyclopedia.
+User-friendliness & usability are the buzzwords - then it's simply a matter of testing out the mobile view for yourself.

 Step #5 - The technical factors

 In the previous blog post we went through all the points that the visitor can actively see and click.
 Thereby topics from the SEO area were represented as well as from the web design area.
 The technical factors are exactly the point that distinguishes the web design from SEO, but at the same time also brings together.
 You should definitely consider the following points when technically optimizing your site for a higher user experience:

 The loading time of your website can minimize your conversions - It's really only a matter of seconds.
 If a website takes longer than 5 seconds to load, the visitor may bounce and navigate back to the search results page.
 If a visitor bounces quickly from the page, the search engine recognizes this and evaluates it as a negative ranking factor.
 So a fast load time is often the key to keeping the visitor right away.

 To positively influence the loading time of the website, WordPress plugins like WP-Rocket are a good choice.
 It improves the performance of the website sustainably and is easy to adjust.
 At the same time, you can improve the loading time of your website with tools like "Google Pagespeed Insights" or GTmetrix check regularly.
 Even large images or elaborate effects can play a role in loading time and minimize your conversions in the long run.